ailuowa/HotlineMiami2-CN-Localization/README.md

 3. Launch the game — Chinese shows under the default English language (you can also pick the new "Chinese (Simplified)" entry if it appears);
 4. To revert: run `卸载汉化.bat`, or use Steam's "Verify integrity of game files".

 All 2,889 in-game strings are translated; CJK glyphs were injected into all 76 bitmap fonts.
-No executable or save files are touched.
+The game executable (HotlineMiami2.exe) receives a length-safe in-place patch for the achievement names/descriptions only — Steam achievement IDs are preserved and your original exe is backed up as HotlineMiami2.exe.bak.
+Save files are not touched.
 Fan-made, unofficial, not affiliated with Dennaton Games or Devolver Digital.